 And again “renewable” includes waste biomass, biomass-based diesel, ethanol, and a wood biomass electricity subtotal which are all sources of CO2.

 And it is not even clear that in such a scheme the fuel output is greater than the total fuel inputs.
-It is entirely possible that harvesting shipping and processing the wood consumes more diesel than the output from the generation justifies.
+It is entirely possible that harvesting shipping and processing the wood consumes more diesel than the output from the generation offsets.
 So this process overall can consume more resources than it produces, a net loss of energy, and produces CO2 and deforestation as a… as a… bonus?

 So, no, renewables have never come close to “surpassing” coal.
 And much of that free wheeling term, “renewable” is either hydro, which capacity has not grown in the last 6 years or absolutely mad biogas/biomass schemes that are disaster.